 These fresh and dried fruits can cause vomiting, diarrhoea and lead to kidney failure and severe liver damage.
-Unfortunately, these ingredients are often in lots of different foods, like cakes, breakfast cereals and biscuits, and even in places like kids’ lunch boxes.
+Unfortunately, these ingredients are often in lots of different foods, like cakes, hot cross buns, breakfast cereals and biscuits, and even in places like kids’ lunch boxes.
 Make sure these foods are always well away from your dog.

 Macadamia nuts can affect a dog’s nervous system and muscles, resulting in vomiting, muscle tremors, swollen, weak limbs and noticeable, unusual panting.